myagizmaktav/assessments-react-native/README.md

 ## How to Get Started?

-You can start by creating a React Native project base.
+Begin by creating a React Native project base.

-Then, you'll need to transfer this codebase to a git repository and share the repository address upon completion.
+Next, transfer the codebase to a git repository and share the repository address upon completion.

 ## Product Expectations